HKO-WHL-Sums-Tri-City-Kamloops

 |_

-Referees — Bryan Bourdon, Stephen Campbell.
-Linesmen — Michael Boisvert, Spencer Lockert.
+Referees — Adam Bloski, Matthew Hicketts.
+Linesmen — Riley Balson, Michael Bean.